Metropolitan District Homeowners’ Rights Task Force

 Hands Tied By Metro District

-by Kdeadwy, 12 months ago
+by Kdeadwy, over 2 years ago

 We have lived in Sterling Ranch (Littleton) for over 5 years.
 We have many of the same issues as others who have posted their stories.
 It is frustrating to have little say in how the rules are defined.
 Granted, they go through the motions to make it APPEAR as if the homeowners have input, but very few of the comments/recommendations are ever adopted.
 If the family that runs the development doesn’t agree, they have enough influence with the other non-residents on the board to have them voted down… the ratio of resident to non-resident board members is laughable.